beyondmeh/dotfiles/README.md

    experience, [play this](https://www.youtube.com/watch?v=A_sY2rjxq6M)
    simultaneously.
 * `encrypt` - Wrapper for GPG symmetric encryption using AES256
+* `extract` - Wrapper to extract from many archives
 * `letsencrypt` - Renew SSL certs for my domains using certbot
-* `midi2ogg` - Convert all the MIDI files in the current directory to OGG.
 * `mount-cache` - Create folders and files expected to be in ~/.cache normally, useful if mounted as tmpfs
 * `mount-cd` - Mounts an .iso CD/DVD image to /mnt/cdrom